 Genomics studies entered an unprecedented deep change with the arrival of Next Generation Sequencers (NGS), and now Third Generation Sequencers (TGS).
 These new technologies enable to sequence biological material with a flow much higher than before, for a price now accessible to most biological lab.
 However these generate huge amounts of data of a new type (mainly short sequences called reads) that necessitate new computational methods.

-We proposed a new method for the integrated detection and assembly of insertion variants from re-sequencing data.
+We proposed a new method for the integrated detection and assembly of insertion variants from short read re-sequencing data.
 Importantly, it is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.
 MindTheGap uses an efficient k-mer based method to detect insertion sites in a reference genome, and subsequently assemble them from the complete set of donor reads.

 The method is implemented in the tool MindTheGap and showed high recall and precision on simulated datasets of various genome complexities.
 When applied to real C. elegans and human NA12878 datasets, MindTheGap detected and correctly assembled insertions longer than 1 kb, using at most 14 GB of memory.

-We developped new tools, such as discoSnp and TakeABreak, to detect genomic varaints in raw read sets without assembly nor mapping on a reference genome.
+We developped tools, such as discoSnp and TakeABreak, to detect genomic variants in raw read sets without assembly nor mapping on a reference genome.
 The method relies on the exploration of the De Bruijn graph generated from the combined read sets, looking for specific topological motifs. discoSnp focuses on Single Nucleotide Polymorphism (SNP), whereas TakeABreak detects inversion and translocation breakpoints.
 We developped also efficient filters and ranking to discard false positives in complex and repeated genomes, achieving better results than existing tools or the classical strategy of assembly+mapping.
+We also extended discoSnp to RAD-seq analyses.

 We developped several tools to compare and extract similar reads between raw read sets in an efficient manner.
-The main focus was on time and memory performances in order to be able to deal with potentially huge metagenomic datasets.
+The main focus was on time and memory performances in order to be able to deal with huge metagenomic datasets.
 This is achieved by using the kmer (word of size k, with k around 20-40) as a comparison unit.
+Simka computes various pairwise distances between metagenomics datasets based on their common and specific kmer contents.
+It relies on an efficient kmer counting algorithm and avoids storing the whole kmer count matrice in memory.

-Software : Bloocoo and Leon.
+Software : Simka

 See also my PhD manuscript (in french) and the slides of my defense.